gram89/capstone/README.md

 - Adding elements: The address data will be searched in Google for each listing to extract the latitudes and longitudes for mapping in the front-end
 - Front-end: Using lat/long, mapbox API, this data will be used for visualisation
 - ML: The idea here is to create a prediction of prices for the same homes 5 years from now.
+- Cleaning/Processing: See a sample of the table of this data in Database section that we have cleaned/processed in Python and uploaded to PostgresSQL.

 =======
 # Database Sketch